woodymorrice/forth-cli/README.md

 ## Testing and Progress Report for A5

-A1: Copied over my project files from A4, made a few formatting changes and added #define and #ifdef/#ifndef commands for the pre-processor in the header files.
+Q1: Copied over my project files from A4, made a few formatting changes and added #define and #ifdef/#ifndef commands for the pre-processor in the header files.

-A2: Ensured the application works properly and satisfies all the functional requirements for A4 - All requirements were achieved, included all tests from A4 and all tests passed.'
+Q2: Ensured the application works properly and satisfies all the functional requirements for A4 - All requirements were achieved, included all tests from A4 and all tests passed.'

-A3: Test1 calls Makefile with each target. any error means the test failed.
+Q3: Added Makefile with all and required dependencies.
+Test1 calls Makefile with each target. any error means the test failed.

+Q4: Added clean and squeaky targets to Makefile.
+Test1 calls squeaky clean after each target. if any target fails because the file already exists, the test fails.